makomisumarketing/netcost-app/privacy.md

 ## Changes to This Privacy Policy

 This Privacy Policy may be updated from time to time.
-Any updates will be reflected on this page with a new "Last updated" date.
+Any updates will be reflected on this page with a new “Last updated” date.

 ## Contact

 If you have questions about this Privacy Policy, you can contact the developer at:

-[INSERT CONTACT EMAIL]
+makomisumarketing@gmail.com